Deviled Eggs Topped with Candied Bacon and Fresh Jalapenos.

-Deviled eggs a timeless favorite—simple, creamy, and always quick to disappear from the plate.
-Whether you keep them classic with a touch of paprika or add a little flair with bacon and jalapeños, they’re a go-to for any gathering.
+Deviled eggs: Whether you keep them classic with a touch of paprika or add a little flair with bacon and jalapeños, they’re a go-to for any gathering.

 Yields: 12 deviled eggs